Code-Institute-Submissions/mcgarry-CI_Milestone_01/README.md

 ## Technologies Used

-HTML5
+* HTML5

-CSS3
+* CSS3

-Bootstrap
+* Bootstrap

-GIT
+* GIT

-GITHUB
+* GITHUB

-Google Chrome developer tools
+* Google Chrome developer tools

-Gitpod IDE
+* Gitpod IDE

-WebStorm IDE
+* WebStorm IDE

-Javascript and JQuery are used by bootstrap
+* Javascript and JQuery are used by bootstrap

-Javascript for fancybox email confirmation on contact form
+* Javascript for fancybox email confirmation on contact form

-PHP - for the form mailler.